 *** For this exam please be prepared to conduct the following excerpt: Beethoven’s Symphony No. 1, Movement IV (beginning to letter B; resume at m.
 226 to letter F).
 Excerpt, audio file, and exam submission details are detailed in Brightspace.

 Orchestration: This exam is administered via digital submission in Brightspace.
-Once you have access to Brightspace by July 21, you will see that this exam has two administration windows on either August 14 (5-6:00 PM PDT) or August 15 (10-11:00 AM PDT).
+Once you have access to Brightspace, you will see that this exam has two administration windows on either January 5 (5-6:00 PM PST) or January 6 (10-11:00 AM PST).
 You will only be able to access the exam materials in Brightspace within either of those two windows.
 You will only need to complete the exam once, so please select a window that works best in your schedule.
 You may find this time-zone conversion tool helpful.

 Classical Aural Skills and Theory and Analysis: This exam will be administered online through an exam platform called Auralia & Musition.
-You will receive an email by August 11 with login credentials to access the exam platform, and both exams will be available for you to take starting August 14 though 15.
-The exams will be available starting at 12:00 AM August 14 through 11:59 PM on August 15, based upon your local time.
+You should be able to use your login credentials from the fall administration and both exams will be available for you to take starting January 5.
+The exams will be available starting at 12:00 AM January 5 through 11:59 PM on January 6 based upon your local time.
 You will need to complete both exams within this two day time period, and you will have 60 minutes (1 hour) to complete each exam once you open it.

-Piano Literature: This exam will be administered in-person on the USC University Park campus in BMH 100 (Ramo Recital Hall) (map) on Tuesday, August 19 from 1:00 PM to 2:30 PM.
+Piano Literature: This exam will be administered in-person on the USC University Park campus in BMH 100 (Ramo Recital Hall) (map) on Wednesday, January 7 from 1:00 PM to 2:30 PM.
 The exam will be administered to all students at that time, so be sure to arrive at least 15 minutes before the exam begins at 1 PM.
-No sign up is required.
+You must contact Kyle Shafiee to sign up for the exam via email at shafiee@usc.edu.

-Choral Conducting: This exam will be administered in-person at the USC University Park campus in MUS 105 and 106 (map) on Tuesday, August 19 from 2:00 PM – 5:00 PM.
-You must sign up for this exam- the sign up link will be available here and in Brightspace by August 21.
+Choral Conducting: This exam will be administered in-person at the USC University Park campus in MUS 105 (map) on Wednesday, January 7 from 2:00 PM – 5:00 PM.
+You must sign up for this exam- the sign up link will be available here and in Brightspace.
 For more information, please contact the Department of Choral and Sacred Music at uschoral@usc.edu.
 Students taking the Piano Literature MGEE: Be sure to sign up for an exam time that does not conflict with the Piano Literature exam that is also administered that day.

 Instrumental Conducting: This exam involves an online submission via YouTube of you conducting a specific excerpt (described in further detail in “The Examinations” section below).
-The link to this video submission must be submitted to the exam administrators via email by 1:00 PM (PDT) on August 19.
-The excerpt and submission details are included in Brightspace once you have access by July 21.
+The link to this video submission must be submitted to the exam administrators via email by 1:00 PM (PST) on January 7.
+The excerpt and submission details are included in Brightspace.

 The Examinations (Brief Descriptions and Suggestions for Review)